awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 At the bottom of the details page is the list of controls for the standard\.
 The control list is organized and sorted based on the current overall status of the control and the severity assigned to each control\.
 Security Hub updates the control statuses every 24 hours\.
 A timestamp on each tab indicates when the control statuses were most recently updated\.
 See [Determining the overall status of a control from its findings](controls-overall-status.md)\.

-For administrator accounts, the score and statuses are aggregated across both their account and their member accounts\.
+For administrator accounts, the score and statuses are aggregated across the administrator account and all member accounts\.

-All of the data on the standard details page is specific to the current Region\.
+All of the data on the **Security standards** details pages is specific to the current Region unless you have  set an aggregation Region\.
+If you have set an aggregation Region, the security scores are cross\-regional, accounting  for findings in all linked Regions\.
+The compliance status of controls on the standards details pages also reflect findings from  linked Regions, and the number of security checks includes findings from linked Regions\.

 ## Filtering and sorting the controls<a name="standard-details-filter-controls"></a>

 The control list for a standard uses tabs to provide built\-in filtering for the list based on the control status\.
 You can also filter the list based on the ID, title, and severity\.

 The **All enabled** tab lists all of the enabled controls for the standard\.
-By default, the list is sorted so that failed controls are at the top of the list\.
-This sort order calls attention to controls that need to be addressed\.
+For administrator accounts, **All enabled** contains controls that are enabled in either their account or in any member account\.

-The lists on the **Failed**, **Unknown**, **No data**, and **Passed** tabs are filtered to only include enabled controls with that status\.
+On the **Failed**, **Unknown**, **No data**, and **Passed** tabs, the controls from the **All enabled** tab are filtered to only include controls with that status\.

 The **Disabled** tab contains the list of disabled controls\.
+For administrator accounts, the **Disabled** tab lists controls that are not enabled in either their account or any of their member accounts\.

-The list of enabled and disabled controls for an individual account is updated in real time to reflect which controls are enabled and disabled\.
-The overall status and the number of passed and failed checks for each control is updated every 24 hours\.
+For standalone accounts and member accounts, the lists of enabled and disabled controls are updated in real time to reflect which controls are enabled and disabled\.
+The overall status and the number of passed and failed checks for each control are updated every 24 hours\.

+For administrator accounts, all of the information, including the lists, is updated every 24 hours\.

 For each control, the control list contains the following information:
 + The overall status of the control \(see [Determining the overall status of a control from its findings](controls-overall-status.md)\)